 In order to be successful at making permanent strides toward a life with less, you need to be mentally prepared.

 You see….the process of decluttering actually starts in your mind.

 1) Know Your Why

-Understanding your reasons for wanting to to have a clean and clutter-free home is essential.
+Understanding your reasons for wanting to have a clean and clutter-free home is essential.

-When you are feeling emotionally overwhelmed about the clutter and the work that needs to be done, just take a moment to think about why you want to declutter in the first place:
+When you are feeling emotionally overwhelmed by the clutter and the work that needs to be done, just take a moment to think about why you want to declutter in the first place: